demisto/content/Packs/EmailCommunication/Scripts/PreprocessEmail/README.md

 Preprocessing script for Email Communication layout.
-This script checks incoming emails from the incident type.
-If those emails contain an Incident ID in the email subject, then the preprocessing will not open a new incident for this email.
-Instead, it will add the email response to the existing incident war room with the  "email-thread" tag.
+This script checks incoming emails and checks if they are a reply to a previously ingested email, based on having the incident ID in the subject, or finding the relevant Message ID using the References header.

+If found, it will add the email response to the existing incident war room with the  "email-thread" tag, otherwise a new incident will be created as normally.

 The script is a part of the Email Communication pack.